linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 basis positions. **Figure 17** illustrates the pass-through

-- f federal funds rate target changes onto the repo rates for sections of the DVP market.
+of federal funds rate target changes onto the repo rates for sections of the DVP market.
 Spreads between repo rates and the federal funds rate target widened in the first two weeks of March 2020.
 At the same time, the